Lyon Hotels 2026: 49 Real Stays From £42

 Marseille, the other major southern French city break, trades on Mediterranean coastline and a grittier, more layered port-city history; Lyon has neither the sea nor Marseille's edge, but it has cleaner, calmer streets, two rivers instead of a harbour, and a hotel scene that feels more consistently polished across price points.
 Where Marseille's best hotels cluster around the Vieux Port and Mediterranean views, Lyon's best hotels cluster around Renaissance heritage and riverside settings — a fundamentally different kind of beauty, less coastal-glamorous, more architecturally serious.

-The clearest Lyon advantage versus both: a 2-hour TGV connection to Paris (often cheaper and faster door-to-door than flying) makes it the easiest major French city to combine with a Paris trip, while still standing entirely on its own as a destination — something neither Marseille nor most of France's regional capitals can claim with the same confidence.
+Bordeaux and Nice both share Lyon's mid-size-French-city value proposition — good hotels well below Paris pricing — but neither matches Lyon's TGV connectivity to the capital.
+The clearest Lyon advantage versus all three: a 2-hour TGV connection to Paris (often cheaper and faster door-to-door than flying) makes it the easiest major French city to combine with a Paris trip, while still standing entirely on its own as a destination.

 Ready to Book Your Lyon Hotel?